The gods that live in buckets

 Work in progress relating to writing and artefacts inspired by a fictitious island in the English Channel facing immersion by the sea.
 My narration deals with themes of environment, isolation, jeopardy, and resilience.
 The work arose out of an invitation to participate in ‘Island” by SWAP Editions.

 The title "The gods that live in buckets" is adapted from one of Italo Calvino’s texts in “Invisible Cities”, which talks about the interdependency between a city and the subterranean water below it (the city of Isaura, Thin cities 1).
+The installation of artefacts shown in the photos is growing and more pieces are being added to it.

 The water is encroaching.
 For years, the government promised to fund a sea wall, but the money went to coastal defences in Romney Marsh instead.
 Every month the land recedes a bit more, swallowed by the sea.
 We estimate that in the next 10 years we’ll have to move to the mainland.
 Already our island has become two, divided by a channel that has formed over the past few years, the water surging ever more deeply through the chalk, so that it is now impossible to cross without a boat.
 We have more or less abandoned this southern part of Lomea: the formerly scrubby land has become marshy and brackish as the salt water has taken hold, and the quick sand, always known as the “treacherous bogs”, seems more prevalent and menacing.